 With these razors though, it’s very simple and easy to do at home.
 I’d been considering for some time what to do about the ‘peach fuzz’ because when you wear any kind of foundation or powder it clings to the fine hairs.
 I just wasn’t sure what method to use to remove it.
 Finally, I decided to try Dermaplaning myself.

 I purchased my razors off eBay and they are very inexpensive.
 This pack of 3 costs just 99p.
 Pro Tinkle Eyebrow Razor

 It was incredibly easy, just using slow, short strokes, keeping the blade at an angle of 45 degrees against the skin, whilst pulling the skin taut with your other hand, so as to get the smoothest result.

-Hold skin taut with one hand, hold blade in other hand at a 45 degree angle against skin, shaving upwards.
+- Hold skin taut with one hand, hold the blade in another hand at a 45-degree angle against the skin, shaving upwards.